philpatton/cowbird/README.md

 fit_list <- fit_all_models(data_list,  params, mcmc_params_paper = TRUE)
 ```

 In my prefered workflow, I save the `fit_list` locally and proceed from here to prevent disaster if my machine crashes.

-(NOTE: There is a bug here whereby the fit_all_models function causes warnings about not being able to monitor parameters.
-Don't worry; the rest of the code works despite the warning.)
+Please ignore the warning about not being able to monitor parameters; it does not affect the results.

 # MCMC diagnostics.